 1. Driver Diagram History of Changes - Coming April 2019

 Visualising changes made to driver diagrams over time has been a very popular request for some time.
-In April we will be introducing this feature with a full visual version history of driver diagrams available on all projects.
+In April we will be introducing this feature with a full visual history of driver diagram versions available on all projects.

 2. PDSAs No Longer require Change Ideas! - Live Now